chandrasai-Durgapu/EcommerceCART/README.md

 2. Create a new database called `EcommerceCART`
 3. Run `database-schema.sql` to generate tables
 4. Import sample or full dataset
+5. Import Inventory table related sql queries
-5. Use `SQLQueryFile.sql` to explore the data
+6. Use `SQLQueryFile.sql` to explore the data

 ---